 One week ago my husband and I attended our small Friday evening worship group.
 I shared something I had written and we looked up Bible texts and talked.
-Most of that group has been together for about 18 months.
+Most of that group of people have been together for about 18 months.
 The members often share concerns about mutual acquaintances, work, and family members.
 The next day I met with some teachers in my women’s Bible study class.
 I went to that meeting with a heavy heart uncertain about the future of our longevity.
 We ate together, shared concerns about family and class, took a walk, and together came up with a plan.
 I left heartened and relieved.

 I am enriched by friends and acquaintances with a variety of ages, cultures, abilities, religions, and backgrounds.
 I collect friendships as if filling my lifetime album or treasure box.
-I thrill to introduce friends that I believe need to know each other.
+Also I thrill to introduce friends that I believe need to know each other.
 And I especially appreciate those people who have known me for a length of time, know my struggles and pains, family joys and challenges.
 I am usually encouraged and enlivened by having experiences of intimate conversations.
 Research has shown that people who have deeper, more nurturing relationships, are happier and healthier.
 I am so thankful for my groups and the meaning they bring to my life.

 I love a good salad — with lots of kinds of vegetables.
 Our problems seem diminished as we chop together and mix.